Add XMP Metadata to PDFs

-Use DynamicPDF Core Suite to add a Basic Job Ticket Schema, Dublin Core Schema, Paged-Text Schema, Rights Management Schema, and an XMP Basic Schema to PDFs.
+Use DynamicPDF Core Suite for .NET to add a Basic Job Ticket Schema, Dublin Core Schema, Paged-Text Schema, Rights Management Schema, or an XMP Basic Schema to a PDF.
+The following C# examples show you how.

-The following steps and sample code illustrate adding a Basic Job Ticket Schema to a PDF document using DynamicPDF Core Suite.
+The following steps and C# sample code illustrate adding a Basic Job Ticket Schema to a PDF document using DynamicPDF Core Suite for .NET.

 Steps for Adding Basic Job Ticket Schema to a PDF Document

-3. Create an XmpMetadata object and set its properties.
+- Create an XmpMetadataobject and set its properties.

 Sample Code - C#